NEW

 The Missing Peace was recorded with Grammy-nominated recording engineer Wes Sharon at 115 Recording in Norman, Oklahoma.
 It captures the grit and punch reminiscent of the red dirt country in which it was recorded.
 Turnpike Troubadours’ own Gabe Pearson brought his drumming prowess to the hard-driving and groovy rhythms.
 Alan Orebaugh lent his tasty guitar licks and vintage guitars to the songs, while Oklahoma’s own Johnny Manchild brought his unique sound to the keyboards.
 Kevin Foster, better known as Haystack, laid down mandolin, fiddle, banjo, dobro, and lap steel guitar to the tracks.
 Becca Herrod of the band Wood Willow offered up her sweet vocal harmonies to bring a feminine voice to Joel’s lyrics.

-Joel’s second album, Alive and Well, is nearing completion at La Finca Studios in Panajachel, Guatemala with recording engineer Frank Wild.
+Joel’s second album, Pearls of Fortune, is nearing completion at La Finca Studios in Panajachel, Guatemala with recording engineer Frank Wild.
 Joel produced this album himself, assembling the top musicians of Guatemala to bring the unique sounds he commands to accompany his thoughtfully clever arrangements.
-An eclectic mix of genres and motifs, Alive and Well is scheduled for release on August 7th, 2025.
+An eclectic mix of genres and motifs, Pearls of Fortune is scheduled for release on November 14th, 2025.

 Joel is already planning his third studio album, A Man on the Move, which will showcase all original blues songs.
-It will be recorded live in the studio with Walking Tom and the Crutches, a much-loved and respected band located in Antigua, Guatemala.
-A Man on the Move is set for release on November 13th, 2025.
-As an emerging artist, it’s an impressive feat that DeSomber plans to release three albums before the year's end, with more albums and a large U.S. tour slated for 2026, clearly demonstrating that he has only scratched the surface of his vast catalog of original music.
+Recorded live in the studio with Walking Tom and the Crutches, a popular band from Antigua, Guatemala, A Man on the Move is set for release on April 17th, 2026.
+As an emerging artist, it’s an impressive feat that Joel has three albums slated for release within a year's time!
+With more albums and a large U.S. tour slated for 2026, Joel DeSomber is clearly demonstrating that he has only scratched the surface of his vast catalog of original music.